lukiwieser/natural-disasters-and-climate-change/README.md

 Here we can see the occurrences and deaths of disasters over time for each decade.

 The number of disasters is rising.
 However, this is likely subject to a reporting bias, since likey just more disasters are reported.
 The deaths by disasters are sinking, we see that fewer apocalyptic disasters where millions of people die occur.
-However this could also be likely due to humans being better prepared for natural disasters, and not diasters being less severe.
+However this could also be likely due to humans being better prepared for natural disasters, and not disasters being less severe.

 ### Type of disaster

 ![disasters-by-type](/docs/deaths-by-type.png)

 Different types of disasters kill different amounts of people.
 Droughts and floods are by far the deadliest.
-A possible bias here could be that deaths by droughts and floods can be strongly dependent on political decisions, so floods & droughts are not inherently more severe on their own.
+A possible bias here could be that deaths by droughts and floods can be strongly dependent on political decisions, such as the [Russian famine of 1921-1922](https://en.wikipedia.org/wiki/Russian_famine_of_1921%E2%80%931922), so floods & droughts might not inherently more severe on their own.

 ### Disasters by region